emberjs/website/source/guides/getting-started/marking-a-model-as-complete-incomplete.md

       // property being used as a getter return model.get('isCompleted');
     } else {
-      // property being used as  setter
+      // property being used as a setter model.set('isCompleted', value);
-      model.set('isCompleted', value);
       model.save();
       return value;